E-Resources

 Genealogical and Historical Resources

-The Library no longer offers the genealogical databases Ancestry Library Edition and Heritage Quest for patron use.
-In lieu of these services, to assist patrons interested in doing genealogical research the Library has created a guide to different local history and genealogy resources in the Springfield area.
-The guide also contains information on free online genealogy databases, and will be available in the Library as well as on our website (rochesterlibrary.org/
+Our Genealogical Resource Guide assists patrons interested in doing genealogical research.
+Rochester Library has created a guide to different local history and genealogy resources in the Springfield area.
+The guide also contains information on free online genealogy databases.
+Please contact the Library if you have any questions.

 HistoryPin is a digital archive of historical photos and other content.
 Through HistoryPin, users can see old photos that have been “pinned” to Google Maps and do side-by-side comparisons of historical photos and their present-day locations.
 The Library’s HistoryPin collection showcases Rochester history, and we encourage patrons to contribute to the project.